maci1011/MaciAdminBundle/README.md

 ### Missing:
  - tests
- - filters
+ - filters (but there is the search)
- - documentation with examples
+ - more examples in documentation
  - some other little thing

 ### Features:
  - sections for differents roles
- - entities actions: list, show, new, edit, trash, remove
+ - entities actions: list, new, trash, show, edit, relations, remove, uploader and reorder
- - entities relations: list, add and remove
+ - entities relations: list, set/add, remove (item/association), uploader and reorder

 **Requirements**